-4.4.1 VFD for air Compressor
+4.4.1 VFD for Air Compressor

-The dairy unit under consideration has installed a 15 kW screw compressor to cater to the requirements in the process and instrumentation section.
+The dairy unit under consideration has installed 15 kW screw compressor to cater the requirements in the process & instrumentation section.
 The maximum working pressure of the compressed air in the system is in the range of 6-7 kg/cm2.
-The operating characteristics of the compressor are shown below:
+The operating characteristics of the compressor is as shown,